 Acronyms and Abbreviations:

 ANA, antinuclear antibody; BTH, Bruton tyrosine kinase; G-CSF, granulocyte colony-stimulating factor; GM-CSF, granulocyte-macrophage colony-stimulating factor; Ig, immunoglobulin; IL, interleukin; TRAIL, tumor necrosis factor-related apoptosis-inducing ligand.

 Neutropenia refers to an absolute blood neutrophil count (total leukocyte count per microliter × percent of neutrophils) that is less than 2 SD below the normal mean of the population.
-The terms leukopenia, a reduced total white blood cell count, and granulocytopenia, reduced numbers of blood granulocytes (neutrophils, eosinophils, and basophils), sometimes are ...
+The terms leukopenia, a reduced total white blood cell count, and granulocytopenia, reduced numbers of blood granulocytes (neutrophils, ...